Sue Richardson: Career

 Richardson plays Eclipse trumpets and is an endorsee.
 Her trumpets are embellished with 24 carat gold flowers.

 In 2008, Richardson was featured on Ian Shaw's release of Sad Sweet Song (SPR011SG), a tribute to the late Humphrey Lyttelton.
 As a result, Richardson became guest trumpet player with the Humphrey Lyttelton band, appearing at the Hammersmith Apollo for the concert celebrating his life.

 In 2011, Richardson released her third album, Fanfare (SPR010CD).
 It was reviewed in The Observer by Dave Gelly who commented that she is "no mere gimmick".
 The launch concert was reviewed in The Times by Clive Davis. "her timbre is warm and full-bodied - her soloing, while avoiding high-note theatrics, evokes the generosity and exuberance of players from the swing era."

+In April 2025 Sue was awarded her Doctorate having submitted her Thesis "Towards an innovative, bespoke pedagogy to enhance the delivery of Higher Popular Music Education in the UK: a focused, single-institution study" in October 2023.